-Any pupil who is required to take, during the regular school day, medication prescribed by a physician or surgeon, may be assisted by the school nurse or other designated school personnel or may carry and self-administer auto-injectable epinephrine or inhaled asthma medication if the school district receives both a written statement of instructions from the physician detailing the method, amount and time schedules by which such mediation is to be taken and a written statement from the parent or guardian requesting the school district assist the pupil with prescribed medication as set forth in the physician statement.
+Any pupil who is required to take, during the regular school day, medication prescribed by a physician may be assisted by the school nurse or other designated school personnel if the school district receives both a written statement of instructions from the physician detailing the method, amount and time schedules by which such medication is to be taken requesting the school nurse to assist the pupil with prescribed medication as set forth in the physician statement.
+Student may carry and self-administer auto-injectable epinephrine or inhaled asthma medication if the school district receives both a written statement of instructions from the physician detailing the method, amount and time schedules by which such medication is to be taken and a written statement from the parent or guardian requesting that the student self-administer.
+All requests are to be approved by school nurse prior to use.

 - 1. Talk to your child's doctor about making a medicine schedule so that your child does not have to take medicine while at school. - 2.
 If your child is regularly taking medicine for an ongoing health problem, even if he or she only takes the medicine at home, give a written note to the school nurse or other designated school employee at the beginning of each school year.
-You must list the medicine being taken, the current amount taken, and the name of the doctor who prescribed it (EC 49480).

-- 3. If your child must take medicine while at school, give the school a written note from you and a written note from your child's doctor or other health care provider, who is licensed to practice in California.
+You must list the medicine being taken, the current amount taken, and the name of the doctor who prescribed it (EC 49480). - 3.
+If your child must take medicine while at school, give the school a written note from you and a written note from your child's doctor or other health care provider, who is licensed to practice in California.
 Provide new, updated notes at the beginning of each school year and whenever there is any change in the medicine, instructions, or doctor (EC 49423). - 4.
 As parent or guardian, you must supply the school with all medicine your child must take during the school day.
 You or another adult must deliver the medicine to school, except medicine your child is authorized to carry and take by him or herself. - 5.
 All controlled medicine, like Ritalin, must be counted and recorded on a medicine log when delivered to the school.
 You or another adult who delivered the medicine should verify the count by signing the log. - 6.
 Each medicine your child must be given at school must be in a separate container labeled by a pharmacist licensed in the United States.
 The container must list your child's name, doctor's name, name of the medicine, and instructions for when to take the medicine and how much to take. - 7.
 Pick up all discontinued, outdated, and/or unused medicine before the end of the school year. - 8.
-Know and follow the medicine policy of your child's school.
+Medicinal cannabis may be administered at school by parent according to local district adopted policy, which must include: no disruption of educational environment or exposure of cannabis to other students, parent administration only no staff members to administer cannabis, removal of any remaining cannabis and packaging from school site, parent method to sign in and out for administration and medical recommendation to be kept on file according to confidential health records.
+The use of smoke or vape forms of cannabis is expressly forbidden on school campus. - 9.
+Know and follow the medicinal policy of your child's school.
+The school board may amend or rescind any of their policies for any reason in a public board meeting.